Darragh Fitzgibbon: Inter-county career

-Fitzgibbon first played for Cork at minor level in 2015, however, his sole season in the grade ended without success with a defeat by Limerick.
-On 23 June 2016, Fitzgibbon made his first appearance for the Cork under-21 hurling team in a seven-point defeat by Limerick.
-He also played in Cork's unsuccessful championship campaign in 2017.
-On 4 July 2018, Fitzgibbon won a Munster medal after leaving the field injured in Cork's 2-23 to 1-13 defeat of Tipperary in the final.
-On 26 August 2018, he scored a point in Cork's 3-13 to 1-16 All-Ireland final defeat by Tipperary in what was his last game in the grade.
+Fitzgibbon first played for Cork as a member of the minor team during their unsuccessful Munster MHC campaign in 2015.
+He immediately made the step up the under-21 team, making his first appearance for the team in a seven-point defeat by Limerick in June 2016.
+After another unsuccessful campaign the following year, Fitzgibbon won a Munster U21HC medal in July 2018, in spite of leaving the field injured in Cork's 2-23 to 1-13 defeat of Tipperary in the final.
+Cork were later beaten by Tipperary in the 2018 All-Ireland U21HC final, in what was his last game in the grade.
 Fitzgibbon was later nominated for the Team of the Year.